 Table of Contents

-Our stay included an extensive breakfast buffet for two, poolside cabanas, beach chairs/umbrellas, and non-motorized water sports.
+The stay included an extensive breakfast buffet for two, poolside cabanas, beach chairs/umbrellas, and non-motorized water sports.
 The on-site parking was free for the rental car.

-We also enjoyed a fabulous in-room massage and dinner on the beach at an additional cost.
+I also enjoyed a fabulous in-room massage and dinner on the beach at an additional cost.
 Every service we opted to try exceeded expectations.

 DAY 1: Da Conch Shack / Infiniti Bar / Coco Bistro